Start an Accounting and Bookkeeping Business in Dubai

 Licensing and Compliance Requirements

-Holders of an accounting and bookkeeping licence must maintain compliance with UAE Federal Law No. 2 of 2015 on commercial companies, relevant free zone regulations, and FTA requirements if VAT-registered.
+Holders of an accounting and bookkeeping license must maintain compliance with UAE Federal Law No. 2 of 2015 on commercial companies, relevant free zone regulations, and FTA requirements if VAT-registered.
 Professional indemnity insurance is strongly recommended.
 Depending on the scope of services offered, practitioners may also need to register with relevant professional bodies such as the UAE Accountants and Auditors Association.

 Profit Margins and Market Opportunity